HungerHa/libreelec_addon_argononecontrol/README.md

-# Argon ONE Control add-on (also known as: ArgonForty Device Configuration)
+# Argon ONE Control add-on (formerly known as: ArgonForty Device Configuration)

 Installs services to manage ArgonForty devices such as power button, fan speed and Argon REMOTE.